JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 chair.
 The rest of them looked at his face–as if they expected it, after seventy years of worldly training, to speak the truth.
-I looked at the top of his bald head; having noticed on other occasions that the temper which was really in him had a habit of registering itself THERE.
+I looked at the top of his bald head; having noticed on other occasions that the temper which was really in him had a habit of registering itself _There_.

 “Some weeks ago,” pursued the old gentleman, “my son informed me that Miss Verinder had done him the honour to engage herself to marry him.
 Is